JoelShaw0/JoelShaw0/README.md

 A bit of information about me:
 - 🔭 If it's a weekend I'm probably working on a Hackathon Project.
 Check out the latest one [here](https://github.com/Wolverine1122/wall-of-shame)
-- 🌱 I’m currently learning SQL and Machine Learning in Python.
+- 🌱 I’m currently learning SQL and Microsoft Power Apps.
 - 💬 Ask me about what I'm working on or anything really.
 - 📫 [Email](joelshaw@knights.ucf.edu) is the best way to reach me. :)
 <!--